sforsman/SessionLdapAuth/README.md

 * Defining the base DN
 * TLS

 Feel free to use any portion you like, in any way you like.
-I'm taking no responsibility however.
+I'm taking no responsibility whatsoever.

 Good luck :)